Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$

 For performing electronic and transport calculations, a fully charge-self-consistent dynamical mean field theory (DMFT) is used.
-In a strongly correlated system, DFT+DMFT has been successful in explaining a lot of important physics \cite{at1,su}.
+In a strongly correlated system, DFT {\it {plus}} DMFT has been successful in explaining a lot of important physics \cite{at1,su}.
 The multi-orbital iterated perturbation theory (MO-IPT), a computationally fast and effective impurity solver has been used here.
-Though not exact it works nicely in real systems for both high and low temperature regime\cite{kotliarrmp}.
-To present the importance of quantum correlations in intercalated Bi$_2$Se$_3$ we have used multi orbital Hubbard model with reasonable intra and inter-orbital Coulomb interactions.
+Though not exact, it works nicely in real systems at both high and low temperature regimes\cite{kotliarrmp}.
+MO-IPT is an approximate method that relies on an interpolation from the second order perturbation theory for the impurity problem.
+The interpolation preserves the correct high frequency limit for the self-energy and is exact in both the non-interacting and the atomic limits.
+To present the importance of quantum correlations in an intercalated Bi$_2$Se$_3$ we have used multi-orbital Hubbard model with reasonable values for the intra and inter-orbital Coulomb interactions.
 The total Hamiltonian is expressed as,

-where $\epsilon_{k,a}$ is band dispersion for the three bands and $U'=U-2J_{H}$ where $U$ and $U'$ are the intra(inter) orbital Coulomb repulsion and $J_H$ is the Hund’s coupling.
-Here we have considered $J_H$=0.5 eV and varied $U$ over a range (Fig.3).
-Although we have taken account of the SOC in our LDA Hamiltonian, the interplay between the Coulomb interaction and the band dispersion creates many body correlations in an intercalated $p$-band topological insulator.
+where $\epsilon_{k,ab}$ stands for the intra and inter-orbital hopping between three bands which are the hybridization of the p-orbitals of Bi, Se and the s orbital of Ag (or Au) that include the effect of SOC also and $U'=U-2J_{H}$ where $U$ and $U'$ are the intra- and inter-orbital Coulomb repulsion parameters and $J_H$ is the Hund’s coupling.
+Here we have considered $J_H$=0.5 eV and varied $U$ over a range, namely 0.5eV$\le U \le$ 3.5 eV (Fig.3).